PankajWorks/ambari-agent-simulator/README.md

 ## Virtual Machine Type
 There are three types of Virtual Machines inside the cluster.

-Agent Virtual Machine installs Docker, and run multiple Docker containers to hold multiple Ambari-Agent
+Agent Virtual Machine installs Docker, and run multiple Docker containers to hold multiple Ambari-Agents

 Service Server will install Ambari-Agent directly, not inside Docker container.
 This type of machine is supposed to hold the master of different Hadoop Service, like NameNode.
-Installing Ambari-Agent directly enables service server to have all the resource of this machine, and provide a convenient way to access its web UI.
+Installing Ambari-Agent directly enables service server to have all the resource of this machine, and provide a convenient way to access its web UI from the outside.

 Ambari Server will install Ambari-Server directly inside the machine.